Supearnesh/ml-dog-cnn/capstone_report.md

 ![Precision and Recall](https://raw.githubusercontent.com/Supearnesh/ml-dog-cnn/master/img/precision_recall.png)

-A further calculation can be made using precision and recall to yield the F1 score, a metric which can be used to effectively compare performance between different iterations of a model.
+A further calculation can be made using precision and recall, yielding the F1 score, a metric which can be used to effectively compare performance between different iterations of a model.

 ![F1 Score](https://raw.githubusercontent.com/Supearnesh/ml-dog-cnn/master/img/f1_score.png)